 The increased tonnage of the future KSS-III suggests that Korea is looking at a larger AIP system or much longer range or a vertical launch system (VLS) (for first or second strike against North Korea using Hyanmoo III missiles) or a combination of the three.

 Korea's main submarine opponent is almost certainly North Korea.
-As North Korea is a nuclear and conventional threat to Korea and a constant infiltrator though all media South Korea main submarine task would probably constant intelligence gathering - including detection of intruding North Korean submarines.
+As North Korea is a nuclear and conventional threat to Korea and a constant infiltrator South Korea's main submarine task would probably constant intelligence gathering - including monitoring of intruding North Korean submarines.

 Past Korean consideration of the nuclear propelled option